 It is advised to have some content ready before making the blog live.
-If you have a sizeable fol>Mapping the content and readying upfirst post might get shared hysterically.
+If you have a sizeable following already on a social network, chances are that your first post might get shared hysterically.

 If someone from the bandwagon comes up on your blog and finds only one post to engage with, it might be a little disappointing.
 If you want a lot of readers up front, you need to create content in advance.

 Starting off with a decent number, say anywhere between 10 and 20 is a good idea.
 Ideally, you can prepare for the launch one month in advance and progress with creating one or two posts daily from the core content topics.

 Tools for content management & scheduling

 Writing content and also sticking to the content strategy can be really exhausting at first.
 But then again, there are a number of tools to sort you out through this!
 These will help you stay organized and motivated.

 Some of these tools for content strategy management are Trello, Google Calendar, Google Docs, and CoSchedule.

 As we are just starting off with the blog, we will start off with Google Calendar to setup our editorial calendar.